thomersch/openstreetmap-calendar/README.md

 The repo contains a [dev container](https://containers.dev) configuration, so you can develop without having to install all the dependencies on your machine manually.
 VS Code and PyCharm/IntelliJ have integrated support and you can even use Github Codespaces.

+We also feature a [devbox](https://www.jetify.com/devbox) setup which allows to setup a development environment without having to utilize Docker and containers. `devbox services up` allows you to start the project itself and its dependencies.

 Alternatively you can install like any other Python/Django project.
-We're using [poetry](https://python-poetry.org) for managing dependencies.
+We're using [uv](https://docs.astral.sh/uv/) for managing dependencies.
 Please look at their documentation for installation instructions.

 We support Python ≥ 3.11 and PostgreSQL ≥ 15.
 (Older versions might work, but no guarantees).